biorack/metatlas/docs/Targeted_Analysis.md

 `z` - steps though zoom levels of 1x, 5x, 25x on the MSMS mirror plot by 5

-`s` - toggles on/off the red and blue shading of EIC plot that show RT ranges for similar compounds
+`s` - toggles on/off the display of similar compounds

 ## Advanced Usage